bcw11/CMPT-417-FINAL/readme.md

 `python run_experiments.py --instance "benchmarking/inst_*" --solver MCCBS --splitter symmetrical --batch --maxnodes 500000`

 The results of the solver are found in `/code/code/mccbs_<splitter_name>_results.csv`.

+An example of the results of previous runs with various solvers can be found inside `data/`.

+Thanks for reading!